We mamas of littles are in short supply of a regular routine.

-Don’t get me wrong, we constantly do methodical things over and over — laundry, dishes, chauffering to ballet class.
+Don’t get me wrong, we constantly do methodical things over and over — laundry, dishes, chauffeuring to ballet class.
 But in the midst of that, we’re putting out fires left and right, stopping our chores to put on an impromptu puppet show with the kids, and answering email and phone calls about who-knows-what.

-Sometimes, it helps to have a predictable, regular routine, just for yourself.
+It helps to have a predictable, regular routine, just for yourself.

 And while it might indeed be “for yourself,” in reality, it’s for the benefit of the whole family.
-Kids and the husband appreciate a mom and wife who’s pleasant and has her act (somewhat) together.
+Kids and the spouse appreciate a mom and wife who’s pleasant and has her act (somewhat) together.

-- Read my Bible and spend time in prayer
+- Read my Bible and pray

-- Shower; get dressed for the day
+- Shower + get dressed for the day

 - Make breakfast